walles/px/README.md

 click your new release, click the `Edit tag` button, then attach your `px.pex` file that you just built to the release.

+# Performance testing
+* Store the output of `lsof -F fnaptd0` from a big system in lsof.txt.
+* `./px/benchmark_ipcmap.py lsof.txt`

+Keeping this benchmark performant is important to be able to use `px` on big systems.

 # TODO `top` replacement
 * Disable terminal line wrapping for smoother handling of terminal window resizes.